myDevicesIoT/cayenne-docs/docs/LORA.md

     <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170420122400/Stream-LoRa-Apps-screen.png" width="660" height="304" alt="lora applications screen"><br/><br/></p>

 2. Click on the name of the application you want to add the device to.
-From the screen that appears you can see the details of your application and can add devices.
+The screen that appears will show you the details of your application, any existing registered devices and an *Add a Device* panel from which you can add new devices.

     <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170420123003/Stream-LoRa-Apps-highlight-an-app.png" width="660" height="304" alt="list of applications with highlight"><br/><br/></p>

     <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170420123216/Stream-demo-app-details.png" width="660" height="360" alt="App details screen shown for demo app"><br/><br/></p>

-3. Refer to the **Add a Device** panel.
+3. Refer to the **Add a Device** panel on the application screen.
 You can enter in all the required details for adding your device directly here.
 The Stream network supports both **OTAA** and **APB** activation.

     *TIP: If you need help with this part of the process you can refer to Stream's <a href="http://help.iot-x.com/userguide/lora/lora-user-actions/lora-application-user-actions/adding-devices-to-lora-applications" target="_blank">Adding devices to LoRa Applications</a> documentation.*